flashbake/sandbox/README.md

 ## Run a flashbake transaction

-Open a shell in octez-node container.
+Open a shell in tezos-node-0 pod, octez-node container.

 Create a new test account and send tez to it the normal way (via the node mempool):